Sm0n1/group-3-project/README.md

 #### Naming Conventions

 All names, except template parameters, use `snake_case`.
-Template parameter names use `UpperPascalCase`.
+Template parameter names use `PascalCase`.
 Variable names are never prefixed with `m_`, `g_`, etc, and never contain type information.

 #### Namespaces